Learning Nonholonomic Dynamics with Constraint Discovery: Abstract

 \section{Abstract}

-We consider learning the dynamics of a typical nonholonomic system -- the rolling penny.
+We consider learning nonholonomic dynamical systems while discovering the constraints, and describe in detail the case of the rolling disk.
 A nonholonomic system is a system subject to nonholonomic constraints.
-Unlike a holonomic constraints, a nonholonomic constraint does not define a submanifold on the configuration space.
-Therefore, the inverse problem of finding the constraints has to involve the tangent space.
-This paper discusses how to learn the dynamics, as well as the constraints for such a system, given the data set of discrete trajectories on the tangent bundle $TQ$.
+Unlike holonomic constraints, nonholonomic constraints do not define a sub-manifold on the configuration space.
+Therefore, the inverse problem of finding the constraints has to involve the tangent bundle.
+This paper discusses a general procedure to learn the dynamics of a nonholonomic system through Hamel's formalism, while discovering the system constraint by parameterizing it, given the data set of discrete trajectories on the tangent bundle $TQ$.
+We prove that there is a local minimum for convergence of the network.
+We also preserve symmetry of the system by reducing the Lagrangian to the Lie algebra of the selected group.